Mastering Prompt Engineering with the Pentagram Framework

 1. Persona

 Every prompt should consider the persona of the AI model, which depends on the target users and the intended purpose.
-For instance, an LLM designed for medical professionals should be structured differently than one meant for salespeople.
+For instance, an LLM designed for medical professionals should be structured differently from one meant for salespeople.
 Clearly defining the model’s role helps tailor responses to the appropriate audience.

 2. Context